agude/agude.github.io/papers.md

   particle physics, and supernova cosmology!
 Check them out!
 ---

+Here are some of the academic papers I have written on machine learning, high energy physics, and cosmology.

 ## Machine Learning

 - Ni et al., *Sampled Image Tagging and Retrieval Methods on User Generated